AlexxNica/openvpn-ui/README.md

 ## PKI

-- See [setup-keys](openvpn/setup-keys/sh) for an example how to generate keys
+- See [setup-certs.sh](openvpn/setup-certs.sh) for an example how to generate CA certs and keys
-- Development server uses dump DH params, prod should use `./easy-rsa gen-dh`
+- Development server uses dummy DH params, prod should use `./easy-rsa gen-dh`